The Very Same Munchhausen: Censorship

 Unlike other works by Zakharov, the film passed the censorship barriers relatively easily.
 Just one scene was cut, the one where hunters are studying the works of Münchhausen.
 The scene was considered too bold because the whole country at that time was studying the works of Leonid Brezhnev.

 Later in the 1990s a dialogue between Münchhausen and the pastor was shortened.
 These particular lines were cut: "I read ... your book ...
 What kind of nonsense are you making up!".
 Baron replied: "I read yours - and it isn't any better."
 Pastor: "What?"
 The Baron, "the Bible".

 Reception

 The fable takes the characteristic themes of romanticism; the conflict between the free creative imagination and the purely rational comprehension of the world, the tearing down of boundaries between dream and reality, the rejection of social conventions and the forcing the romantic hero into the harsh reality.
 The last point is reflected outwardly in the smugness and hypocrisy of the nobility and the bourgeoisie.
 Allusions in the language and in the actions (for example the finely coordinated show trial) show a brilliant satirical representation of Soviet society.

-The film is one of the most popular comedies of the former USSR. and has become a source of many quotes for the Russians.
+The film is one of the most popular comedies of the former USSR. and has become a source of many quotes for Russians.

 Mark Zakharov won the award for Best Director and the Jury Prize at the International Television Festival Golden Prague (MTF Zlatá Praha) (1979).